Dark-Gran/TZOR/README.md

 ## About Project

 #### Original Project Goals
-- Learn to use Java in combination with LibGDX/Box2D engine.
+- Learn to use Java in combination with LibGDX/Box2D engine (+gradle).
 - Test certain art style.
 - Test gameplay with certain parameters:
   - Player must be represented however the game must be playable with one finger.